 Turn things that hold water over, when they are not being used such as toys, dog pools & dishes, etc. They will accumulate water and then, of course, mosquito larva.

 Tarps hold water.
 Get rid of them if you can.

 Treat with a mosquito elimination barrier product around your yard.
-Doing this reduces the need for a bug spray containing DEET on yourself or your kids.
-Our barrier spray program will help eliminate mosquitoes by 90%.
+Doing this reduces the need for a bug repellent containing DEET on yourself or your kids.
+Our barrier treatment program will help eliminate mosquitoes by 90%.